opendocsg/slw-judgments-backfill/2007_SGHC_124/report.md

  excuse the director even if he did act honestly and reasonably ...(emphasis mine)

 78     By no stretch of the imagination could it be said that what the two defendants did was honest and/or reasonable under s 157 of the Act.
 How could it be said that transferring out and/or disposing of, the five machines and paying the sale proceeds to the plaintiff’s holding company was acting honestly and reasonably in the interests of the plaintiff?
 I found it galling that the first and second defendants had the audacity to ask for statutory relief when, together with the third defendant (albeit to a lesser degree), they deliberately ran the plaintiff into the ground against the plaintiff’s own interests.
-This was not a case where it could be said that the first and second directors made _bona fide_ commercial decisions (per VK Rajah JC in _Vita Health Laboratories Pte Ltd v Pang Seng Meng_ [2004] 4 SLR 162) but which decisions turned out to be against the company’s interests.
+This was not a case where it could be said that the first and second directors made _bona fide_ commercial decisions (per VK Rajah JC in _Vita Health Laboratories Pte Ltd v Pang Seng Meng_ <span class="citation">[2004] 4 SLR 162</span>) but which decisions turned out to be against the company’s interests.

 79     As for the third defendant, I was mindful of his more limited role in the wrongful disposal of the plaintiff’s machines.
 First, he took no part in the decision to sell the first machine [35].
 Second, he was the technical/operations director of the plaintiff.
 However, those two factors could not exonerate the third defendant altogether as his counsel sought to do in his closing submissions.